 The good news is that Cane Corsos are relatively easy to train.
-Thanks to their people-loving personality and eagerness to please, they tend to respond well to obedience.
+Thanks to their people-loving attitude and an eagerness to please, they tend to respond well to obedience.
 Still, they can be difficult to handle due to their dominant nature.

 As a result, we don’t recommend Cane Corsos for first time owners or novice trainers.
 They will closely observe you (the owner), much more than a small lap dog would.
 But they’re doing this because they’re looking for leadership in the pack.

 If you don’t firmly hold the “alpha dog” title, it’s likely a Cane Corso will try to assume the alpha role in the family.
-Of course, this could lead to troublesome behaviors down the line, especially if they are interacting with the kids.
+Of course, this could lead to troublesome behaviors down the line, especially if they will be interacting with kids.

 When we suggest establishing dominance, we’re not suggesting showing aggression towards the dog to say “i’m the boss.”
 Often times, this may lead to fear or anxiety, which can result in aggressive behaviors from the dog.